SarielMa/SarielMa.github.io/_pages/about.md

 Before the University of Miami, I got my master's degree from the State Key Laboratory of Computer Science, Institute of Software, Chinese Academy of Sciences.
 I was working with [Dr. Peng Wu](http://lcs.ios.ac.cn/~wp/).
 In pursuing my master's degree, my research interest is software testing and concurrency.
 I proposed an adaptive algorithm to test C++ concurrent data structures based on the coverage criterion.

 Please find my [CV](assets/pdf/LinhaiMaCV.pdf)  here.

+## I am actively seeking a postdoc or an R&D position in AI/ML.